Degree Type(s): Master of Science

 The University of Mary Bioethics Program offers a Master of Science for those seeking a post-Baccalaureate Graduate degree.
 This program consists of 32 credits and can be completed in two years.
 The program begins in August of each year and offers foundational and advanced Bioethics courses in key ethical principles, faith and reason, law, biomedical industries, medicine, and health policy.
 The degree program includes a practicum and capstone project.

 To prepare our students to provide leadership in the making of morally good and sound bioethical decisions through the integration of faith, reason, and science.

 Informed by the Christian, Catholic and Benedictine tradition, the program in Bioethics prepares graduates to meet bioethical health care challenges with confidence, courage and clarity.
 Housed in the School of Health Sciences, the program seeks to advance the bioethical discourse in all areas of health care: education, clinical practice, and research.
 Our graduates are recognized leaders who serve the common good and every individual with mindfulness and compassion.

 After completing the required curriculum in the bioethics program, graduates will be able to:

 - Integrate the philosophical and scientific underpinnings of faith and reason in ethical decision making

 - Integrate the philosophical underpinnings of faith and reason into a framework for ethical decision making

-- Apply the ethical decision making framework to a complex ethical situation in the areas of clinical practice, education and research including but not limited to the following topics:
+- Apply the ethical decision making framework to a complex ethical situation in the areas of clinical practice, education and research.

 - Develop a scholarly thesis or paper utilizing the faith and reason framework to critically analyze a complex ethical dilemma in health care.